Treats infections that are caused by bacteria. This medicine is a fluoroquinolone (floor-oh-KWIN-oh-lone) antibiotic.

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have diabetes, kidney disease, liver disease, myasthenia gravis, or G6PD deficiency.
-Your doctor should also know if you have a history of seizures, epilepsy, head injury, or stroke.
-Tell your doctor if you have a history of heart disease, heart rhythm problems, or hypokalemia (low blood potassium).
+- Make sure your doctor knows if you are pregnant or breast feeding, or if you have a history of kidney problems, liver disease, heart disease, heart rhythm problems, hypokalemia (low blood potassium), stroke, or seizures.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.

 - Call your doctor and rest (stop exercising) if you have pain, swelling, or tearing of a tendon, such as in the back of your knee or ankle, in your shoulder or elbow, or in your hand or wrist.
 You may need to stop using the medicine.

 - If you are also using insulin or other medicine for diabetes, you may need to monitor your blood sugar more often while using ofloxacin.

 - If you have severe diarrhea, ask your doctor before taking any medicine to stop the diarrhea.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing.